 Photographic Competition – Winners Announced

-To kick off the new decade, Whitemountain & District Community Association (WDCA) has announced the winners of it’s first photographic competition and plans for the first community project of the year.
+To kick off the new decade for Whitemountain & District Community Association (WDCA), in September 2019 we announced the winners of it’s first photographic competition and plans for the first community project of the year.

 The Centra Whitemountain supported photographic competition was held over a five month period of “Something Special” at Belshaws Quarry Nature Reserve & Sculpture Park, the closest public green space on the North side of Lisburn on Bensons Road.